baxter/paulboxley.com/content/posts/2010/12/building-strings-in-ruby.md

 Title: Building strings in Ruby
 Posted: 2010-12-05 17:04Z

 The standard way of building strings in Ruby is to use the spade operator (`<<`) to modify an existing string by appending other strings to the end of it.
+The spade operator is used over `+=` since the latter will create a new object every time it's called.

 In some situations, though, I prefer a different method of building strings.